tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Explain to students that **weak learners** are still valuable in machine learning.

-* **Weak learners** are valuable because they can be combined with other classifiers in order to make a more accurate and robust prediction engine.
+* **Weak learners** are valuable because there are models that can combine many weak learners to create a more accurate and robust prediction engine.
 A single **weak learner** will make inaccurate and imprecise predictions.
 Combined **weak learners** can perform just as well as any other **strong learner**.

   * Classify this type of learning as an example of **ensemble learning**. **Ensemble models** help improve accuracy and robustness, as well as decrease variance.